 Killing fish to eat isn’t just causing harm to the fish – there are many, many other problems from the demand of fish for food.
 Have you ever heard of Aquaculture?

-It’s not just the targeted killing of the fish that kills them
+It’s not just targeted fishing that kills fish

 Removal of essential predators: Sharks and tuna are susceptible to overfishing, and when they are removed from the areas they live in, this means that sea creatures further down the food chain are negatively impacted.